Introduction

 Achieving and maintaining a healthy weight is a goal that many strive for, yet it often proves to be more challenging than expected.
-While the common advice of “eating less and moving more” seems straightforward, the reality is far more complex.
+Patient’s often tell me about their difficulties with losing weight or very easily gaining weight is one of the commonest complaints I hear.
+Whilst the common advice of “eating less and moving more” seems straightforward, the reality is far more complex.
 Weight loss is not solely about balancing calories in and out; it’s influenced by a myriad of internal and external factors.

-From hormonal imbalances and genetic predispositions to environmental influences and mental health, these elements all play a crucial role in determining our ability to lose weight and keep it off.
-In this article, we will explore these factors and discuss how weight loss medicine can offer additional support on your journey to a healthier you.
+These factors include hormonal factors, genetic predispositions, environmental influences, how sedentary your life is, your stress levels and mental health.
+These elements all play a crucial role in determining your ability to lose weight and keep it off.
+Here I’ll discuss these factors and how weight loss medicine can offer additional support on your journey to a healthier you.

 Weight loss is often perceived as a simple equation of calories in versus calories out, but in reality, it’s far more intricate.
 Our bodies are governed by a complex interplay of biological, environmental, and psychological factors that significantly impact our ability to shed excess weight.